Skip to main content

 sudo nano /etc/fail2ban/jail.local

-Copy and paste the following configuration:
+Copy and paste the following baseline configuration into the editor:

 [DEFAULT]